jjmrocha/giantdb/README.md

 Starting giantDB
 ----------------

-If the Giant DB database is created or opened automatically when the application starts.
+Giant DB database is created or opened automatically when the application starts.

 ```erlang